sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - link-entry (label 4): A reference to any another item (can include details that are related to the CoSWID tag such as details on where specific resources can be found, e.g. vulnerability database associations, ROLIE feeds, MUD files, etc).
-This is modeled directly to match the HTML [LINK] element; it is critical for streamlining software discovery scenarios to ensure their consistency.
+This is modeled directly to match the HTML "link" element; it is critical for streamlining software discovery scenarios to ensure their consistency.
 Described in {{model-link}}.

 - payload-entry (label 6): The items that may be installed on a system entity when the software component